viper7882/minions/README.md

 ## Python Notebook

-To run Minion/Minions in a notebook, checkout `minion.ipynb`.
+To run Minion/Minions in a notebook, checkout `minions.ipynb`.

 ## Maintainers